ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 Andy Blum wrote the awesome article [Node.js Development with DDEV](https://www.lullabot.com/articles/nodejs-development-ddev) which explains proxying requests to the correct ports of NodeJS projects running in the web container.
 He is using the NodeJS CMS Keystone in combination with SvelteKit (NodeJS framework) for the frontend in his tutorial - all in one DDEV project.

 This approach also enables use cases like running a classic PHP backend in combination with a NodeJS hosted frontend (on another subdomain of the same DDEV project).
 It's especially great for headless CMS projects.

 There is an article on velir.com: [How to Run Headless Drupal and NextJS on DDEV](https://www.velir.com/ideas/2024/05/13/how-to-run-headless-drupal-and-nextjs-on-ddev).
 And here is a [demo repository](https://github.com/mandrasch/ddev-laravel-breeze-sveltekit) for Laravel Breeze (PHP) and SvelteKit (NodeJS) within one DDEV project (monorepo).

 But you can also use a separate DDEV project for frontend - and another one for backend of course.
 See [communication between DDEV projects](https://ddev.readthedocs.io/en/stable/users/usage/faq/#communicate-via-https).

 ### DDEV addons

 - [ddev-vite-sidecar](https://github.com/s2b/ddev-vite-sidecar) is a simple addon for (almost) zero-config integration of Vite into your DDEV projects.
 The Vite development server is exposed as a https://vite.* subdomain to your project's main domain, which means that no ports need to be exposed to the host system.

 - Kudos to torenware, who created the first ever DDEV addon for Vite, [ddev-viteserve](https://github.com/torenware/ddev-viteserve).
 It's currently not maintained.

+- [ddev-vitest](https://github.com/tyler36/ddev-vitest) adds some helper commands for projects using [Vitest](https://vitest.dev/), a vite-native testing framework..

 ### Advanced: Autostart Vite